gayathrideviatluri/Capstone-Team1/README.md

 ## Deployment

-To deploy the application to a server, follow the Django deployment guidelines for your preferred hosting platform (e.g., Heroku, AWS, DigitalOcean).
+To deploy the application to a server, follow the Django deployment guidelines for your preferred hosting platform (e.g AWS).
 The deployment process typically involves:

 - Collecting static files
-- Setting up a production-ready web server (e.g., Gunicorn, Nginx)
+- Setting up a production-ready web server
 - Configuring the production database
 - Applying security best practices